Spartan (film): Plot

 He tries to contact Laura's mother, who is touring a rehab facility, but he is intercepted by a female Secret Service agent assigned to guard the First Family.
 When he shows the agent the earring, the agent, who knows Laura well, explains that for years the President has used visits to his daughter as a cover for extramarital affairs, and that he pulled Laura's Secret Service detail to use as extra protection for himself during the latest trip, leaving her vulnerable to the members of the sex trafficking ring.

 Scott enlists Sergeant Black to help him rescue the girl from Dubai and turns to Avi, a former Israeli operative.
 Avi agrees to get him into Dubai and smuggle Laura out concealed in a cargo container at the airport, obtaining weapons for him and support from a local man known as Jones.

 Jones is killed during the rescue and Scott flees with Laura to a safe house, where he persuades her that although he is alone, he is acting under orders.
 Correctly guessing that he is really acting on his own, Laura says that King Leonidas of Sparta would respond to requests for help from neighboring kingdoms by sending one man, and decides to trust him.

 When he takes Laura to the airport to seal her in the cargo container, Scott discovers he is being tracked when he finds a transmitter hidden in his knife.
 He rushes her out of the container just as his old team arrives to apprehend them.
 Scott is shot and Laura is captured.
 Her captor reveals herself as Sgt.
 Black, who shows her the earring and photos from the Secret Service agent, convincing Laura to stop struggling.
 A Swedish news crew witnesses the struggle as they are about to board their own plane nearby, and recognize Laura.
 Black is shot, and a hysterical Laura is hustled to safety aboard the journalists' plane.
-Scott finds the injured Black, who asks if Laura is now safe, which Scott confirms.
+Scott finds the dying Black, who asks if Laura is now safe, which Scott confirms.

 Later, on a London city street, a stubbled Scott is shown watching an evening news broadcast regarding Laura's return on a television in a shop window.
 The government spins the story of Laura's kidnapping as an opportunity for the President to take action to end the trafficking of American girls as sex slaves.
 A British man watching alongside Scott says, "Time to go home," and walks away.
 Scott watches him leave and says, "Lucky man."
 Scott is then seen walking off into Piccadilly Circus.